-Popcorn Poppin' Month - Time to Conjure Up Fun!
+Popcorn Poppin' Month - A Time to Celebrate!

 Americans love popcorn.
 Plain, salty or sweet, we consume 13 billion quarts each year of this wholesome, whole grain treat, and we devote an entire month to honoring it.
 October is National Popcorn Poppin’ Month, a time to celebrate one of America’s oldest and most unique snack foods.

 Long before techno gizmos and gadgets, people were fascinated with popcorn’s ability to transform from seed to snack.
 In recent years, popcorn was heralded for its convenience and affordability.

 Consumers today appreciate popcorn’s farm-to-table simplicity and healthy halo.
 Popcorn has always been non-GMO, gluten-free, naturally low in fat and calories, sugar-free, and contains no artificial additives or preservatives.

 And, of course, there’s the irresistible smell and taste and the fact that we eat popcorn with friends and families, forever connecting popcorn to good times.